 “How about if we tie a letter to a balloon,” Trish said, “and send it up to heaven?”
 Desiree’s eyes immediately lit up.

 Trish wrote the message and their address on a small piece of paper, which was then wrapped in plastic and tied to the end of the string on the balloon.
-Finally Desiree released the balloon.
+Finally, Desiree released the balloon.

 “It’s only November 12,” Wade exclaimed.
 “This balloon traveled 3,000 miles in four days!”

 “We have to write to Desiree,” Wade said.
 “Maybe we were chosen to help this little girl.”
 But he could see that his wife didn’t feel the same way.

 Our three children are so lucky, she thought.
 They have two healthy parents.
 She imagined how their daughter, Hailey, almost two years old, would feel if Wade were to die.
 The next morning, Donna said to Wade, “You’re right.
 We have to try to help Desiree.”

 Desiree’s fifth birthday came and went quietly with a small party on January 9.
 Every day since they’d released the balloon, Desiree had asked Rhonda, “Do you think Daddy has my balloon yet?”
-After her party she stopped asking.
+After her party, she stopped asking.

 Late on the afternoon of January 19, the MacKinnons’ package arrived.
-Busy cooking dinner, Trish looked at the unfamiliar return address and assumed it was a birthday gift for her granddaughter from someone in Ken’s family.
+Busy cooking dinner, Trish looked at the unfamiliar return address and assumed it was a birthday gift for Desiree from someone in Ken’s family.
 Rhonda and Desiree had moved back to Yuba City, so Trish decided to deliver it to Rhonda the next day.

 As Trish watched television that evening, a thought nagged at her.
 Why would someone send a parcel for Desiree to this address?
-Tearing the package open, she found the card.
+She opened the package and found the card.
 “For a Dear Daughter …” Her heart raced.
-Dear God! she thought, and reached for the telephone.
-It was after midnight, but she had to call Rhonda.
+Dear God! she thought, and she reached for the telephone.

 When Trish, eyes red from weeping, pulled into Rhonda’s driveway the next morning at 6:45, her daughter and granddaughter were already up.
 Rhonda and Trish sat Desiree between them on the couch.
 Trish said, “Desiree, this is for you,” and handed her the parcel.
 “It’s from your daddy.”